-by Heather F James, Isabel Henderson, Sally Foster & Sian Jones
+by Heather F James, Isabel Henderson, Sally M Foster and Siân Jones

 This title is available as an open access e-book.

 Around AD 800, a superbly carved cross-slab was erected at Hilton of Cadboll in north-east Scotland.
 The major part of the stone now stands in the National Museum of Scotland, and the story of what happened to it in the intervening centuries is told here.
 Excavations at Hilton of Cadboll in 1998 and 2001 revealed not only fragments of the missing original carved face but also the lower portion of the stone still set into the ground, and this has allowed the art history of this magnificent Pictish monument to be assessed more fully than ever before.

 There are no reviews yet.